GautamSagarKottur/News-Articles-Classification/README.md

 # News-Articles-Classification
 New Articles with 4 different categories-Text Classification problem-NaiveBayes-LogR using TFIDF and Doc2Vec

-Dataset with 4 classes of news articles with headline and content.
+Dataset with 4 classes(1,2,3,4) of news articles with headline and content.

 Training Set: 120k
 Testing Set: 7.6k